josephpd3/islr-problems-worked/chapter_2_conceptual.md

     a) Provide a sketch of typical (squared) bias, variance, training error, test error, and Bayes (irreducible) error curves, on a single plot, as we go from less flexible statistical learning methods towards more flexible approaches.
 The x-axis should represent the amount of flexibility in the method, and the y-axis should represent the values for each curve.
 There should be five curves.
 Make sure to label each one.

+        This one is just copying curves already in the book.
+I'll describe the nature below...

     b) Explain why each of the five curves has the shape displayed in part (a)

+        i.
+Bias:
+            This starts relatively high with the most inflexible models, and decreases with more flexible models.

+            As this is the error introduced by approximating a real-life problem, assuming simplicity will have its cost on analysis and prediction.
+Real relationships are seldom linear.

+        ii.
+Variance:
+            This starts releatively low with the most inflexible models, and increases as flexibility increases.

+            Variance refers to the amount that our approximated model would change if we change the data it is trained on.

+            Less flexible models are less likely to conform to different data, while more flexible models are likely to take the shape of the data presented.
+This is especially true with smaller sample sets.

+        iii.
+Training Error:
+            This starts at a middling amount, but trends monotonically downward as flexibility increases.

+            As we introduce more complexity into our model, we will conform more and more to the training set.
+            While this may seem good, the impact on Test Error is less desirable...

+        iv: Test Error:
+            This starts in roughly the same place as Training Error, decreases, then increases significantly as the model grows more complex.

+            As the model conforms more and more to the training data it has seen, it will generalized worse and worse to data it has not seen--negatively impacting the Test Error.

+        v: Irreducible Error:
+            This is an unchanging straight line.
+The nature of this error does not lie within the model, but in the data as it has been collected.

 - - - -